 Chances are, your backpack is tucked away somewhere right now, filled with everything from notebooks and binders to pencils and papers.
 But if you clean it out, you’ll actually be able to use it for lots of other purposes—and it’ll be so much easier to find things quickly once school starts back up.
 Start as you mean to go on with these backpack organization ideas.
 You’ll never have to rummage and scramble to find things again.

 Start by taking everything out of your backpack—even the items you’re planning to put back in.
 Decide what items are worth mending (think: broken pencil halves that can be sharpened or dirty binders that need cleaning) and which ones should be thrown out or given away.

-There are a few things to consider before you start filling your backpack up.
-First, take a good look at your newly-cleaned backpack and think about the compartments that are available.
+First, take a good look at your newly-cleaned backpack and think about the compartments that you have available.
 Do you have a built-in padded sleeve for your laptop?
 If not, you might need a case.
-Are there pencil holders?
+Are there pen holders or will you need a separate pencil case or organization pouch like the Dopp Kit?
 How big are the compartments?

-Next, sort the items you want to put back into your backpack into pouches and cases, sticking to one type of item in each one.
+Now the backpack organization games really begin.
+There are a few things to consider before you start filling your backpack up.
+Sort the items you want to put back into your backpack into pouches and cases, sticking to one type of item in each one.
 This way, it’ll be easier to keep your bag neat, to find what you’re looking for, and to change up what’s in your bag based on the day’s needs.

 Have specific kits for particular needs.
 For example, if you’re going to be out all day and want to pack some additional makeup items, make a beauty pouch.
 Keep your pencils and pens separate from your lip balm and SPF.
 That way you’ll be able to find what you need much faster without rummaging.
 And, it saves you from carrying around extra weight you don’t need for specific days.

 A tech kit is always a great idea too.
 Keeping all your cords, chargers, earbuds, and thumb drives in one pouch is a game-changer.